Pilipinas Got Talent: Season 6 (2018)

 The sixth season of Pilipinas Got Talent premiered on January 6, 2018.
 On June 3, 2017, Billy Crawford announced that there will be auditions for this season on It's Showtime.
 A teaser was shown during the commercial break of It's Showtime and I Can Do That.
 Manzano cannot return to host the program due to I Can See Your Voice and was replaced by Toni Gonzaga.
 Garcia failed to appear on all the liveshows due to the death of his wife.

-The Grand Finale, so called "The Greatest Showdown", will be held on April 28 and 29 at the Bren Z. Guiao Convension Center & Sports Complex at San Fernando, Pampanga, where Kristel de Catalina became the second non-singing act to win the show.
-Kristel de Catalina hailed as PGT season 6 grand winner, winning ₱2,000,000.00 (about £28,100, €31,900, US$38,700) cash and a vacation package from 2GO Travel.
+The Grand Finale, so called "The Greatest Showdown", was held on April 28 and 29, 2018 at the Bren Z. Guiao Convention Center & Sports Complex at San Fernando, Pampanga, where a 32-year-old spiral pole dancer Kristel de Catalina also from Rizal won the season, became the second non-singing act to win the show.